-Handyman versus professional help
+Handyman versus licensed irrigation professional

-Eric's Handyman Services in McKinney, Texas: $50 for first hour of labor
+- Eric's Handyman Services in Mckinney, Texas: $50 for first hour of labor

 - The Sprinkler Guy, Dallas, Texas: $70 for first hour of labor